6th Annual Access Week 2/18-2/22/19

 6th Annual Access Week events include:

-- I AM COLLEGEBOUND: College Fair & Youth Summit - Monday, February 18, 2019, 8:30am-2:00pm: The College Fair & Youth Summit hosted for Upward Bound and Upward Bound Math-Science high-school participants for an event filled with workshops, speakers, and trainings led by Rutgers undergraduates to aid in preparing students for college.
-Learn More and Register Here!
+- I AM COLLEGEBOUND: College Fair & Youth Summit - Monday, February 18, 2019, 8:30am-2:00pm, College Avenue Student Center: The College Fair & Youth Summit hosted for Upward Bound and Upward Bound Math-Science high-school participants provides dynamic workshops, speakers, and trainings led by Rutgers undergraduates to aid in preparing students for college.
+Are you an undergraduate student interested in volunteering or facilitating a workshop?
+Please email firstname.lastname@example.org

-- RU-1st Forum - Tuesday, February 19, 2019, 9:00am-12:00pm: A panel of national experts will speak on the affairs of first-generation students and programs that support this population.
-Attendees will learn about best practices to help facilitate retention and four-year graduation rates of students who are first-generation, low-income, and/or underrepresented.
+- RU1st Forum - Tuesday, February 19, 2019, 9:00am-12:00pm, College Avenue Student Center: A panel of national experts will speak on the affairs of first-generation students and services to support this population.
+Attendees will learn best practices to help facilitate retention and four-year graduation rates of students who are first-generation, low-income, and/or underrepresented.
 OPEN TO ALL STUDENTS, STAFF, AND FACULTY.
-Learn More and Register Here!

-- James Dickson Carr Lecture Series - Wednesday, February 20, 2019, 6:30pm-9:00pm: The lecture series, named in honor of James Dickson Carr who was the first African American graduate of Rutgers University, invites public intellectuals to visit campus to discuss pressing issues of diversity, access, and equity in a public lecture and open dialogue with the Rutgers community.
+- James Dickson Carr Lecture Series – Laura Coates: Wednesday, March 6, 2019, 6:30pm-9:00pm, Busch Student Center - The lecture series, named in honor of who was the first African American graduate of Rutgers University, invites public intellectuals to visit campus to discuss pressing issues of diversity, access, and equity in a public lecture and open dialogue with the Rutgers community. , law professor, esteemed attorney, political commentator, author, and radio talk show host will serve as this years’ lecturer.
 OPEN TO ALL STUDENTS, STAFF, AND FACULTY.
-Learn More and Register Here!

-- "Read to the Youth" Literacy Campaign (TRIO Day Celebration) - Friday, February 22, 2019, 7:00am-12:00pm: As a part of the events to celebrate National TRIO Day, established in 1986 by Congress, Rutgers TRIO programs will read in the local Plainfield Public School District with a focus on reading and literacy improvement.
-OPEN TO ALL UNDERGRADUATES.
-Learn More and Register Here!
+- "Read to the Youth" Literacy Campaign - Friday, February 22, 2019, 6:30am-12:00pm: As a part of the celebration, established in 1986 by Congress, Rutgers TRIO programs will read to students in the local Plainfield Public Schools to support literacy improvement.
+Children book donations (in “good” condition) will be accepted until Friday, February 15, 2019.
+Please deliver donations to Lucy Stone Hall, 3rd Floor, Room A315.
+OPEN TO ALL UNDERGRADUATE STUDENTS.